LHNCBC/ucum-lhc/README.md

 For example, to convert 27 U.S. fathoms to U.S. inches with 0 decimal digits

-    require Utils = require('.ucumLhcUtils.js').UcumLhcUtils;
+    require Utils = require('ucumPkg.ucumLhcUtils.js').UcumLhcUtils;

     var utils = Utils.getInstance();
     var returnMsg = utils.convertUnitTo('[fth_us]', 27, '[in_us]', 0);
     if (returnMsg === "27 fathom units = 1944 inch units.")
       /* the conversion was successful */
     else
-      /* the conversion encountered an error */
+      /* the conversion encountered an error that returnMsg will describe */

-The _UCUM Unit Conversions_ section of the demo page will show you a list of commensurable units when you enter the "from" unit code.
+If you want to know what unit types a particular unit can be converted to, the _UCUM Unit Conversions_ section of the demo page will show you a list of commensurable units when you enter the "from" unit code.
 (Valid UCUM unit codes are shown in the _Find Common UnitCodes_ section).
 That list will be displayed in the "converted to" list.
-It will not show that list for unit strings, such as m2/g4.
+It will not show that list for unit strings that combine units, such as m2/g4.

 ### Download the Github repository